Wensber/TextTheSpire/README.md

 TextTheSpire currently does not support changing save slots.
 After this setup is complete and you are free to close all windows.

+Starting the game:

+First you need to log into Steam.
+Close the steam windows afterwards.
+It is recommended you also close any other windows to reduce the numbers of windows you need to alt tab through.

+Double click mts-launcher.jar.
+The previous settings are still selected so once the window appears all you need to do is hit enter.

+Once you hear the main screen music you are able to start or continue runs.

 Display:

 There are numerous windows that are going to display information.
 Most represent a single zone.